-Assuming you have coverage for routine dental or vision care: Many Medicare Advantage plans include coverage for dental and vision care, but not all of them.
-If these benefits are important to you, make sure your Medicare Advantage plan provides the coverage.
-And, if the plan does not, research "stand-alone" dental and vision insurance plans on the individual insurance market.
+9. Ask about dental and vision care: Original Medicare (parts A and B) will pay for certain vision and dental services, but routine care and check-ups are not covered.
+Many Medicare Advantage plans include coverage for dental and vision care, but not all of them.
+If these benefits are important to you, make sure the Medicare Advantage plan you're considering provides those benefits.
+If the plan does not provide dental and vision, you can research "stand-alone" insurance for these benefits in the individual insurance market.

-Enrolling without help: Qualified professionals can help you understand your options and select a plan.
-You can get help through your State Health Insurance Assistance Program (SHIP), websites like www.PlanPrescriber.com, licensed health insurance agents who are certified to sell Medicare, or by calling 1-800-Medicare, going to Medicare.gov or calling 1-877-486-2048 for TTY users.
+10. Don't enroll without help: Qualified professionals can help you understand your options and select a plan.
+You can get help through your State Health Insurance Assistance Program (SHIP), websites like www.PlanPrescriber.com, licensed health insurance agents who are certified to sell Medicare, or by calling 1-800-Medicare.

 eHealth, Inc. (